saasbook/courseware/scripts/github-repos/README.md

     -g, --gsiteam=GSITEAM            The team name of staff team -a, --assignment=ASSIGNMENT      The assignment name

+Optional options:
+    -perm, --permission=PERMISSION   The permission of the created repos, can be 'pull', 'push', or 'admin'.
+Default: 'push' -u, --public                     A flag infering to create public repository, otherwise the new repo is private.

 'group_repos'
 Create repos for each group.
 Repos' names are form like "[PREFIX]-[ASSIGNMENT]-[GROUPNUM]" Make sure groups are formed before running this command.